 The second aspect comes from our desire to be socially accepted.
 Consequently, we put in a junk of our paycheck towards pretentious things.
-Further, we burn our hard-earned money in futile activities by carving to our impulses.
+Further, we burn our hard-earned money in futile activities by craving to our impulses.
 Thus we max out all credit card options, cash out our 401k, and start pursuing interest-based relationships instead of genuine ones.

 The second follows social pressure, what people think about us.
 More what we want people to think about us.
 We go to great lengths to project a false image in hope to be accepted by our environment.
 Hence, we engage ourselves in a cruise of showing off.
 Then fueled by greed we lie, hurt and destroy all in the name of social acceptance.
 To keep up, we lure potential prey, naive and ignorant to scam.
-When exposed we become aggressive, agitated and arrogant.
+We don’t care to destroy lives in the process When exposed we become aggressive, agitated and arrogant.
 Surprisingly it is always others fault, not ours.
-We don’t care to destroy lives in the process.
 It is all about external appearances even if internally we struggle to pay bills or simply to eat.

 Unfortunately, the last only draws drama in the long run.
 Especially when people come to realize who you are.
 At the least they will just abandon you, worst case scenario they will bring charges against you.
 The short-term reward is not just worthy.
-The truth is most people don’t really care about your financial situation as long as you can take care of your bills.
+The truth is most people don’t really care about your financial situation as long as you can take care of yourself.
 If you are genuine with people, chances are they will love you for who you are.
 They will bring the best out of you, protect you and elevate you both socially, morally and financially.
 It might take time but it would happen.